jmquigs/ModelMod/README.md

 * Windows PC.
 * Only a few games have been tested.
 Programming effort is usually required to get new games to work.
-* ModelMod uses DLL injection to override the renderer in the target game;
-the launcher app requires administrative privileges (via UAC escalation) to do this.
 * The target game must use D3D9 for rendering.
 Support for other versions is possible, but has not been implemented.
 * For animated models, the target game